LebinHuang/cse15l-lab-reports/lab-report-2-week-4.md

 * ![Image](lab3-picture6.png)

 *  I spart two link very far in this file.
 And it cause me cannot call the ```add``` method to many times.
-Because it satisfy all the conditions, if the I call the ```add``` method too many times, it will duplicate the list more than one time.
+Because it satisfy all the conditions, if I call the ```add``` method too many times, it will duplicate the list more than one time.